"I'm sorry, I think I overdid it a bit yesterday," Asti says. "But it was just so beautiful out."

-For a lot of young people who are transitioning, it can be really lonely.
-They may not have the support of their families.
-What’s the message that you want to share with young trans people?
 “Whether you’re alone, or you have a family behind you, your family is probably going to reject you.
 Be prepared for that rejection, and don’t look at it as something permanent.
 They will say it’s permanent, but it really isn’t.

 “They don’t know that you’re the same person, that you haven’t changed.
 The person that they loved when you were younger, and all the time up until your announcement, that person is still there, it’s you.
 And they will eventually come around to understand it.

 “You have to be very patient and understanding.
 They are the ones having the most difficult time…When they learn to change their ways of thinking, they will come to love you just as much, and perhaps maybe even more because now they have an understanding that they need to understand things more than they have been.